 Shortly after the account of his visit was printed and bound, James Comerford added his bookplate and additional handwritten notes to the slim volume.
 The surviving copy of this small book is in the local history collection at Tamworth Library, Corporation Street, Tamworth (open shelves, T/COM), with a pencilled page of notes recording the details of his visit.

-The Processional Cross, the Cross on the High Altar in Christ Christ Cathedral, Dublin, were veiled for the Cathedral Eucharist yesterday morning [6 April 2014].
+The Processional Cross and the Cross on the High Altar in Christ Church Cathedral, Dublin, were veiled for the Cathedral Eucharist yesterday morning [6 April 2014].
 It is the custom in many places is to veil the cross from the Fifth Sunday of Lent.
 They are then unveiled after the Good Friday ceremonies.

 Tomorrow: ‘The Great Chalice of Antioch’ (sixth century).